Find Affordable College Courses

 Women make up 42% of the physical sciences majors at the school.

-The University of Texas Rio Grande Valley ranked #7 on this year’s Most Popular Physical Sciences Master’s Degree Schools in the Southwest Region list.
-UT Rio Grande Valley is a fairly large public school located in the medium-sized city of Edinburg.
+With a ranking of #7, The University of Texas Rio Grande Valley did quite well on this year’s most popular schools for physical sciences students working on their master’s degree.
+UT Rio Grande Valley is a very large public school located in the midsize city of Edinburg.

 About 35% of the students majoring in physical sciences at the school are women while 65% are male.

-Read full report on Physical Sciences at The University of Texas Rio Grande Valley
+Full Physical Sciences at The University of Texas Rio Grande Valley Report

-The University of Texas at Austin ranked #8 on this year’s Most Popular Physical Sciences Master’s Degree Schools in the Southwest Region list.
-UT Austin is a fairly large public school located in the city of Austin.
+With a ranking of #8, The University of Texas at Austin did quite well on this year’s most popular schools for physical sciences students working on their master’s degree.
+UT Austin is a fairly large public school located in the large city of Austin.

 Women make up 31% of the physical sciences majors at the school.